akshay-gupta7/myreads-react-app/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) to bootstrap the project.

-## TL;DR
+This is my project for Udacity React Nanodegree.

-To get started developing right away:
+## Instructions to get started

-- install all project dependencies with `npm install`
+- install all project dependencies with `npm install` / `yarn`
 - start the development server with `npm start`

 ## What You're Getting